NSIS-Dev/Documentation/Includes/WinVer/IsWinNT4.md

 ## Example

     ${If} ${IsWinNT4}
-        DetailPrint "Windows NT4 or higher"
+        DetailPrint "Running on Windows NT4"
     ${Else}
-        DetailPrint "Older than Windows NT4"
+        DetailPrint "Not running on Windows NT4"
     ${EndIf}

 ## Credits